25 Landmarks in Houston, Texas, You Have to Visit

 The collection is so extensive that one building is insufficient.
 While most of the works of art are in the main building near Hermann Park, you can also visit the Rienzi, Museum of Fine Arts, Houston in River Oaks if you're particularly interested in European art.

-☂️ Visit The Museum of Fine Arts, Houston with a tour
+☂️ Join a tour to see The Museum of Fine Arts, Houston

 Houston Museum of Natural Science